Welcome to Open Door Youth Services. We are Southern Indiana’s source for youth activities and community growth.

 Open Door Youth Services is administered for public purposes under the jurisdiction of Floyd County Circuit Court.
 As a program of Floyd County, ODYS qualifies as an organization described in section 170(c) (1) of the Internal Revenue Service code.
 All contributions to ODYS are used exclusively for a public purpose and thereby tax exempt.

-Voices 4 Youth is our 501 (C)(3) that does fundraising for Open Door Youth Services.
+Friends of Open Door Youth Services is our 501 (C)(3) that does fundraising for Open Door Youth Services.
 They come up with unique and fun ways to raise funds for programs and outreach to Floyd County.
-If you would like to be part of Voices 4 Youth, please contact Dana Fendley or Angela Graf.
+If you would like to be part of Friends of Open Door Youth Services, please contact Dana Fendley or Angela Graf.
 This is a great way to be involved and help the youth in Floyd County.

 Leah A. Pezzarossi -